This 7-minute episode of this “Deep Dive Podcast” recounts a pivotal experience for me and one of my first clients, dating back 40 years ago:

 Lucinda was legally blind with an uncontrolled left eye, which she could only see out of if she covered her other eye.
 She had recently undergone laser surgery on her “good” right eye and asked me to help her see out of both eyes.
 Without hesitation, I agreed to her request!

 Fortunately, I had an observant secretary.
-A few days before this session, I had purchased a Sony BetaMax video camera.
+A few days before this session, I had purchased one of the new consumer Sony BetaMax video camera.
 Who would believe me if I hadn’t recorded this on videotape?
 Who would believe Lucinda?
 Notice what happens when I asked her if she told anyone about her changes.

 Just by asking a few simple “clean language questions” to your clients, the unusual can happen before your own eyes.
 Not always, but more often than not.

-During the past thirty-nine plus years, I have assisted over ten clients regain vision in one of their eyes and well over twenty traumatized clients (frozen in time) regain their peripheral vision in both eyes.
-People experiencing trauma will experience tunnel vision during the traumatic event or fix focus on a object.See the nearby postings (#) with Jay and Nancy.
+During the past 40 years, I have assisted over ten clients regain vision in one of their eyes and well over twenty traumatized clients (frozen in time) regain their peripheral vision in both eyes.
+People experiencing trauma will experience tunnel vision during the traumatic event or fix focus on an object.See my postings (#) with Jay and Nancy:

 What is “Clean Language”?
 See the posting: